bjf1g13/coil-3d/README.md

 COIL-3D is a CAD tool for determining best performing inductor geometries for use in Inductive Coupling Link (ICL) based Three Dimensional Integrated Cirucits, developed at The University of Southampton, in collaboration with Arm Research.

-The tool takes as its inputs a technology file (\*.tf) describing the thickenesses of each layer within the 3D stack and a constraints/parameters file (\*.param) to specify the electrical and physical optimisation constraints.
+The tool takes as its inputs a technology file (\*.tf) describing the thickenesses of each layer within the 3D stack and a optimiser configuration file (\*.cfg) to specify the electrical and physical optimisation constraints.
 The tool then generates an inductor layout to maxmise the performance of the inductive channel, at a given frequency.

 ## Usage
 The COIL-3D tool can be compiled using the makefile provided, by cloning the repositry and running make: